teraa/TwitchTools/README.md

   bantool <channel> <command> <arguments>    Execute commands in a channel for each specified user
                                              [command: ban, arguments: ]
 ```
+For detailed usage use `-h` or equivalent option for each command.

 ## Environment variables
 Each command supports providing all arguments directly from the command line.
 Following values will fall back to environment variables if not provided on the command line.